leoneloliver/leoneloliver/README.md

 ## About

 - 💻.
-I’m currently working ReactJS, NodeJS, Serverless and more...
+I’m currently working ReactJS,NextJS, NodeJS, Serverless, Sanity.io and more...
 - 📚.
 I’m currently learning React Native
 - 👯.
 I’m looking to collaborate on open source projects.
 - 💬  Ask me about web performance, js and css tricks.